 - Properly storing combustible liquids

-- Having an adult monitor a barbecue grill, fire pit, or other open flame
+- Having an adult monitor barbecue grills, fire pits, or other open flames

-- Inspecting outlets, power cords, and electrical appliances regularly
+- Inspecting outlets, power cords, and electrical appliances for damage regularly

 - Disposing of dried leaves and fallen branches properly

-These are basic tasks that are sometimes taken for granted.
-By using a few seconds to check for potential fire hazards, you can provide tremendous protection from a catastrophic injury and thousands of dollars in personal property damage.
-For more in-depth information on Las Vegas fire prevention safety precautions, please check out our home fire prevention guide.
+These are basic tasks that are easy to take for granted.
+But by taking a few extra moments to check for potential fire hazards, you can provide tremendous protection from a catastrophic injury and thousands of dollars in personal property damage.
+Take a look at our fire safety guide for more in-depth recommendations in addition to these Las Vegas fire prevention tips.

-Lerner and Rowe hopes that you use the information above to keep you and your family safe from burn injuries.
-Unfortunately, some fires happen due to a dangerous product or another party’s negligence.
-In those cases, our team of compassionate and experienced attorneys can help you attain maximum compensation for your injuries.
-Burns can be traumatic and difficult to cope with.
-Let our skilled attorneys take care of your legal needs so that you can rest and heal.
+Lerner and Rowe Injury Attorneys hopes that you use this information to keep you and your family safe from burn injuries.
+Unfortunately, some fires are caused by dangerous products or another party’s negligence.
+In these cases, our team of compassionate and experienced attorneys can help you attain maximum compensation for your injuries.
+Burns can be traumatic and difficult to cope with, both physically and mentally.
+Let our skilled Las Vegas attorneys take care of your legal needs so that you can focus on rest and recovery.

-You can contact Lerner and Rowe 24/7.
-Our representatives are available by phone at 702-877-1500.
-Our staff can also be reached through the Internet via LiveChat and you can submit your case information through secure online form.
-Consultations are free and we do not collect any fees unless your case is won.
+You can contact Lerner and Rowe Injury Attorneys 24/7.
+Our representatives are available by phone at 702-877-1500, and our staff can also be reached through the Internet via LiveChat.
+You may also submit your case information through our secure online form.
+Consultations are always free and we do not collect any fees unless your case is won.